alan-sanchez/fetch_sim2real/README.md

 # Terminal 2
 roslaunch fetch_sim2real nodes.launch
 ```
-Within the same terminal, press "Enter" on your keyboard and this will generate a random polygon (with a predefined range as to not to exceed the physical limitations of the Fetch robot) and initialize the robot to start disinfecting.
+Within the same terminal, press "Enter" on your keyboard and this will generate a random polygon (with a predefined range so as not to exceed the physical limitations of the Fetch robot) and initialize the robot to start disinfecting.
 Below is a gif for reference.

 ![](images/reference.gif)